Homotopy theory of symmetric powers: Monoidal model categories

 \defi A morphism in the category~$\Ar(\C)$ for some monoidal category~$\C$ is a {\it pushout morphism\/} if the corresponding commutative square in~$\C$ is cocartesian. \xdefi

 \prop For any cocomplete closed monoidal category~$\C$ pushout morphisms in~$\Ar(\C)$ are closed under the pushout product. \xprop

 \pf A pushout morphism can be presented as a functor~$2\times2\to \C$, where the first~$2$ is responsible for the morphism direction in~$\Ar(\C)$ and the second~$2$ is responsible for the morphism direction in~$\C$.
-Schematically, we denote this by the commutative diagram A finite family of pushout morphisms~$f\colon I\to\Mor(\Ar(\C))$ gives a functor $(2\times2)^I\to \C^I$, which we compose with the monoidal product $\C^I\to \C$ to obtain a functor $F\colon(2\times2)^I\to \C$.
-Consider now the category~$\DC$ of all full subcategories~$A$ of~$(2\times2)^I$ that are {\it downward closed\/}: if $Y\in A$ and $X\to Y$ is a morphism in~$(2\times2)^I$, then also $X\in A$.
+Schematically, we denote this by the commutative diagram

+A finite family of pushout morphisms~$f\colon I\to\Mor(\Ar(\C))$ gives a functor $(2\times2)^I\to \C^I$, which we compose with the monoidal product $\C^I\to \C$ to obtain a functor $F\colon(2\times2)^I\to \C$.
+Consider now the category~$\DC$ of all full subcategories~$A$ of~$(2\times2)^I$ that are {\it downward closed\/} (or {\it convex\/} in the sense of Goodwillie): if $Y\in A$ and $X\to Y$ is a morphism in~$(2\times2)^I$, then also $X\in A$.
 Morphisms in~$\DC$ are inclusions of subcategories.
 Taking the colimit of the functor~$F$ restricted to the given full subcategory~$A$ yields a cocontinuous functor $Q\colon\DC\to \C$.
 In particular, the set of all inclusions~$A\to B$ in~$\DC$ that are mapped to isomorphisms by~$Q$ forms a subcategory of~$\DC$ closed under cobase changes of the underlying sets. \ppar Suppose that $B\in\DC$ is obtained from~$A\in\DC$ by adding an element $W\times11$ and taking the downward closure, where $W\in(2\times2)^{I\setminus i}$ for some $i\in I$ is such that $W\times\{00,01,10\}\subset A$.
 The resulting inclusion $A\to B$ gives an isomorphism after we apply~$Q$ because the commutative square~$2\times2\To2{\times W}(2\times2)^I\To2F\C$ is a cocartesian square because each $f_i$ is a cocartesian square and the monoidal product with a fixed object preserves cocartesian squares.
-This uses the closedness of the monoidal product. \ppar Consider the following commutative square in $\DC$, whose right entries are obtained by taking the left entries, replacing~0 in the first components by~1, and downward closing:
+This uses the closedness of the monoidal product. \ppar Consider the commutative square in $\DC$, whose right entries are obtained by taking the left entries, replacing~0 in the first components by~1, and downward closing:

 The pushout product $\pp f_i$ is obtained by applying~$Q$ to the following map: